Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/naiad.md

     desc: "  The naiad can use [[Diplomacy]] to [[Make an Impression]] on and make very simple Requests of animals."
 abilities_mid:
   - name: "Water Dependent"
     desc: "  A naiad bonds to a spring, pool, pond, or similar-sized water feature.
 While within 300 feet of her bonded body of water, she can use her innate tidal surge at will.
-She doesn't recover Hit Points or reduce the [[drained|drained]] condition when resting beyond that range.
+She doesn't recover Hit Points or reduce the [[rules/conditions.md#Drained|drained]] condition when resting beyond that range.
 Unlike most other nymphs, she doesn't suffer penalties from being apart from her bonded body of water.
 A naiad can perform a 24-hour ritual to bond herself to a new body of water."
 abilities_bot:
   - name: "Water Healing"
     desc: "⬺ ([[concentrate]], [[healing]], [[necromancy]], [[primal]]);  While within her bonded body of water (see water dependent above), the naiad heals 1 Hit Point every 10 minutes."